prod3v3loper/generator-webpack-preact/README.md

 Congratulations!
 Your new webpack configuration file has been created!
 ```

-> The `npm` installation is currently not possible, since we run with webpack init, it did not create the webpack configs with `yo`.
+> The `npm` installation is currently not possible, since we run with `webpack init`, it did not create the webpack configs with `yo`.

 # Build